SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/security-analytics.md

 ---
 id: security-analytics
-title: Sumo Logic Security Analytics App
+title: Sumo Logic Security Foundations App
-sidebar_label: Security Analytics
+sidebar_label: Security Foundations
-description: Allows you to easily see and manage your system's status, including a security operations overview, network, system and change, user monitoring, and vulnerabilities on endpoints.
+description: Shows the most important alerts to investigate and the entities that pose the greatest risk.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/sumo-apps/SecurityAnalytics.png')} alt="Thumbnail icon" width="75"/>

-The Sumo Logic Security Analytics app provides alerts for real time threat detection focusing on adversarial behavior within an organization's environment, providing dashboards for the [MITRE ATT&CK](https://attack.mitre.org/) framework with drill-down capabilities.
+The Sumo Logic Security Foundations app, formerly the “Security Analytics app”, provides tools for real-time threat detection.
+The app’s dashboards focus on adversarial behavior within your environment, and show you the most important alerts to investigate and the entities that pose the greatest risk.
+You can even drill down on the alerts and entities to view the [MITRE ATT&CK](https://attack.mitre.org/) tactics and techniques associated with them.

-## Install the Sumo Logic Security Analytics​ app
+## Install the Sumo Logic Foundations​ app

-The Security Analytics app is available to Sumo Logic Enterprise Security and Enterprise Suite accounts only, and requires a paid Professional Services contract to install and configure.For more information, see [Requesting Sumo Logic Enterprise Apps](/docs/integrations/sumo-apps/#Requesting-Sumo-Logic-Enterprise-Apps).
+The Security Foundations app is available to Sumo Logic Enterprise Security and Enterprise Suite accounts only, and requires a paid Professional Services contract to install and configure.
+For more information, see [Requesting Sumo Logic Enterprise Apps](/docs/integrations/sumo-apps/#Requesting-Sumo-Logic-Enterprise-Apps).

-## Security Analytics app dashboards​
+## Security Foundations app dashboards​

-To access the dashboards, in the **Security Analytics App** folder open the **High Risk Entity Dashboard** folder.
+To access the dashboards, in the **Security Foundations App** folder open the **High Risk Entity Dashboard** folder.

 ### Alerts overview​